WHO WE ARE

-Crushing Colonialism was founded and operated by Indigenous people working in a variety of storytelling fields across the world.
+Crushing Colonialism is an Indigenous-led 501(c3) nonprofit in the so-called United States that uplifts Indigenous people through arts, media, and traditional storytelling while supporting those doing the work.
+We were founded in 2016 by Jen Deerinwater and are operated by Indigenous people working in a variety of storytelling fields across the world.
 We work to increase the pay and employment of Indigenous storytellers while also promoting their work, providing funding for media and arts projects, and increasing access to professional representation.

 Crushing Colonialism tells the stories of Indigenous people to create a world that values and honors Indigeneity.